Agricultural and Water Resources Data Pathfinder: Land Data

 HDF and NetCDF files can be viewed in Panoply, a cross-platform application that plots geo-referenced and other arrays.
 Panoply offers additional functionality, such as slicing and plotting arrays, combining arrays, and exporting plots and animations.

-The National Snow and Ice Data Center DAAC (NSIDC DAAC) has an HDF to GeoTIFF conversion tool (HEG), which allows you to geolocate, subset, stitch, and re-grid certain HDF-EOS datasets.
+NASA's National Snow and Ice Data Center DAAC (NSIDC DAAC) has an HDF to GeoTIFF conversion tool (HEG), which allows you to geolocate, subset, stitch, and re-grid certain HDF-EOS datasets.

 Giovanni is an online environment for the display and analysis of geophysical parameters.
 There are many options for analysis.
 The following are the more popular ones.